-At Leeds Arts University and as part of our commitment to our Access Agreement we seek ways of supporting young people who are in care.
+At Leeds Arts University and as part of our commitment to our Access and Participation Plan we seek ways of supporting young people who are in care.
 If you are a Designated Teacher, Virtual School staff, Social worker or a Foster Carer please contact us about ways we can support your look after young person into higher education.

 Below we list a few ways we can offer support.
 Do contact us to discuss what is possible.

 Please contact the Progression team at Leeds Arts University;

 This is an opportunity for a looked-after young person who is considering the possibility of proceeding into studying art and design, accompanied by either a Foster Carer, Designated Teacher or Social Worker.

 Come and have a bespoke tour (around 30 minutes) around the Leeds Arts University campus with a member of the Progression Team staff and have an informal opportunity to talk about their interests, plans and have any questions answered.

 Please contact us at Progression to book a time and date.

 Foster Family Creative Workshops